Polytechnic Heights—“Poly” to you and me—began as many a community began: with no plans of community.

 Notice that a W. Z. Manchester, a local capitalist, had a big hand in the cotton mill.
 Could it be he, not the city of Manchester, England, that gave Manchester Mills its name?
 Mr. Manchester also had a big hand in the stove foundry on the west side of Fort Worth.
 Regardless of how the mill got its name, the mill provided jobs for dozens of people.
 But the college was the bigger development in terms of prestige.
 Mighty Fort Worth had Fort Worth University, which had begun in 1881 as the northern Methodists’ Texas Wesleyan College.
 Now the southern Methodists had brought little Manchester Mills its own college: Polytechnic College.

 The college prospered.
 By 1894 it had departments of literature, art, music, education, and business.

 In fact, the college outlived the mill.

 The faculty, as shown in the college’s first yearbook, the 1906 Panther City Parrot (photo from Amon Carter Museum).
 Polytechnic College would become Texas Woman’s College in 1914, Texas Wesleyan College in 1935, and Texas Wesleyan University in 1989.

 Texas Woman’s College placed this ad in the 1925 Poly High School yearbook.

-In 1906 even the name of the community was changed, reflecting the shift of the center of the community’s universe from the mill to the college: Manchester Mills officially became Polytechnic Heights.
+In 1906 even the name of the community was changed, reflecting the shift of the center of the community’s universe from the cotton mill to the college: Manchester Mills officially became Polytechnic Heights.